xhibit/Teletask-api/README.md

 - Description: Gets the mood state.
 Returns 0 for off, 1 for on.

 - URI: PUT <base_url>/mood/general/{number}/state/{0/1}
 - Description: Switches the mood on/off.
 Use 0 for off, 1 for on.

+**Condition**

+- URI: GET <base_url>/condition/{number}
+- Description: Gets the condition state.
+Returns 0 for false, 1 for true.

+**Flag**

+- URI: GET <base_url>/flag/{number}
+- Description: Gets the flag state.
+Returns 0 for false, 1 for true.

 ### Roadmap: